 In case the expression values are stretched in a large range, you can choose to visualize from 5th to 95th percentile of the data to eliminate outliner points.

-Image exported when querying a gene expression showing all expression values (left) or top 5th-to-95th-percentile of expression values (right)
+Image exported when querying a gene expression showing all expression values (top) or top 5th-to-95th-percentile of expression values (bottom)

-BBrowser supports viewing the expression of multiple genes or proteins, in the scatter plot or in a heatmap.
+BBrowser supports viewing the expression of multiple genes or proteins, in a scatter plot, heatmap, or dot plot.

-Gene gallery allows you to save a screenshot of your gene(s)/protein(s) of interest for reviewing later.
+When saving the multiple genes/ proteins query to Gene gallery, you can save your gene(s)/protein(s) of interest for reviewing later.

 For other analyses: add annotation, view compositional breakdown, finding marker genes and differential expression analysis, etc., you first need to select the cells.
 Cells that are selected will be colored in white.

-The most common way to select cells is by using the Hand tool and Pencil tool.
+The most common way to select cells is by using the Move tool and Lasso tool.
+You can find these tools at the bottom right corner of the main scatter plot.

-Using pencil tool to select a cell population
+Using Lasso tool to select a cell population

-You can also select cells that are already clustered/ annotated from the Color by tab
+You can also select cells that are already clustered/ annotated from the Metadata tab.

 To select cells in one cluster: